CirroBuild/FrostiDocs/docs/reference/sql/join.md

 | 2019-10-17T00:00:00.300000Z | 102 | 101 |
 | 2019-10-17T00:00:00.500000Z | 103 | 102 |

-Note that there is no `ASKS` at timestamp `2019-10-17T00:00:00.100000Z`.
-The `ASOF JOIN` will look for the value in the `BIDS` table that has the closest timestamp prior to or equal to the target timestamp.
+Note that there are no records from the `asks` table at timestamp `2019-10-17T00:00:00.100000Z`.
+The `ASOF JOIN` will look for the value in the `bids` table that has the closest timestamp prior to or equal to the target timestamp.

-In case tables do not have designated timestamp column, but data is in chronological order, timestamp columns can be specified at runtime:
+In case tables do not have a designated timestamp column, but data is in chronological order, timestamp columns can be specified at runtime:

 ```questdb-sql